kuchin/EdgeLLM/blog.md

 const [isDownloading, setIsDownloading] = useState<boolean>(false);
 const [isGenerating, setIsGenerating] = useState<boolean>(false);
 ```
+This will be added to the `App.tsx` file inside the `App` function but outside the `return` statement as it's part of the logic.

 The Message type defines the structure of chat messages, specifying that each message must have a role (either 'user' or 'assistant' or 'system') and content (the actual message text).